yunsiong/telco/CONTRIBUTING.md

 Comments should use a capital letter at the start of each sentence, and each should end in a full stop.

-# Generic rules in frida-gum
+# Generic rules in telco-gum

-This set of rules apply to all code in frida-gum, regardless of the language.
+This set of rules apply to all code in telco-gum, regardless of the language.

 ## Max line length